-As previously mentioned, Tier II withdrawal fees were increased in July 2018 in order to finance the proposed improvements.
+As previously mentioned Tier II withdrawal fees were increased in July 2018 in order to finance the proposed improvements.

 The Kentucky Department of Finance approved the KRA Board's recommendation to adjust the rate structure for Tier II user fees from \$0.13 to \$0.22 per thousand gallons withdrawn.
 Subsequently, in February 2020, KRA voted to adjust Tier I water user fees from \$.022 to \$.029 per thousand gallons withdrawn.
 The adjustment raised the total KRA water withdrawal fee from \$.30 to \$.32 per hundred cubic feet of water billed.

 The Kentucky River is a non-protected watershed.
 It is subject to contamination from straight pipes (unauthorized sewer discharges), agricultural runoff (chemical contamination), chemical spills, and drought.
 Yet approximately one quarter of the state's population relies upon the river for water supply.
 Tier I water fees (2.9 cents per 1,000 gallons) are based on water withdrawn from any source within the boundaries of the Kentucky River Drainage Basin, and are used to fund the day-to-day operations of the KRA.
-Tier II water fees (22 cents per 1,000 gallons) are based on water withdrawn from the "Main Stem" of the Kentucky River, and are reserved for the maintenance and replacement of the locks and dams on the Kentucky River.
+Tier II water fees (22 cents per 1,000 gallons) are based on water fees (22 cents per 1,000 gallons) are based on water fees (26 cents per 1,000 gallons) are based on water fees (27 cents per 1,000 gallons) are based on water withdrawn from the "Main Stem" of the Kentucky River, and are reserved for the maintenance and replacement of the locks and dams on the Kentucky River.

-Carroll Ecton Reservoir
+• Carroll Ecton Reservoir